 Open Systems Architecture (OSA)

 OSA yields modular, interoperable systems which more easily support component addition, modification, or replacement by different vendors throughout the lifecycle, driving opportunities for enhanced competition and innovation.
-OSA is composed of six fundamental principles:
+OSA is composed of five fundamental principles:

 1. Modular designs based on standards, with loose coupling and high cohesion, that allow for independent acquisition of system components;